top of page

 .75 oz. lemon juice .75 oz. of Creme de Violette

-This drink can be served up in a coupe or over the rocks in an old fashioined glass.
+This drink can be served up in a coupe or over the rocks in an old fashioned glass.
 Mix the tequila, lemon juice and Creme de Violette in a shaker with ice and shake vigorously.
-Either pour into a chilled coupe or an old fashioned glass and (I like to) top it with the Mezcal.
-(I'm all about the smokey float) Garnish with either a lemon twist or a spring of fresh thyme or sage to compliment the smokey flavors.
+Either pour into a chilled coupe or an old fashioned glass and top it with the Mezcal.
+(I love a smokey float.)
+Garnish with either a lemon twist or a spring of fresh thyme or sage to compliment the smokey flavors.

 Curious about Creme de Violette?
 You've come to the right place.

 Creme de Violette is in fact made of crushed violets.
-It has a really curious flavor, - if you've ever tasted candied violets, it tastes just like them, but in liquid form.
+It has a subtle and unusual flavor.
+If you've ever tasted candied violets, it tastes just like them, but in liquid form.
 In addition to being sweet and floral, there is a subtle chalky undertone.
-According to Ted Haigh ( Dr. Cocktail) author of Vintage Spirits and Forgotten Cocktails, Creme de Violette was a Victorian era liquor, which has only recently been revived, thanks in small measure to people like him .
-Haus Alpens, which produced spirits manfactured from Alpine flowers is the brand that we chose for this cocktail.
+According to Ted Haigh ( Dr. Cocktail) author of Vintage Spirits and Forgotten Cocktails, Creme de Violette was a Victorian era liquor, which has only recently been revived, thanks, in no small part, to people like him.
+Haus Alpens, which produced spirits manufactured from Alpine flowers is the brand we've selected for this cocktail.

 ©The Modernists' Guide to Cocktails